joek85/NuxTube/README.md

 NuxTube is made using [nuxtjs](https://nuxtjs.org/) and built-in restful Api.

 # Notes
-If you are using mysql <5.7.5 you should set this global variable in order history to work.
+If you are using mysql <5.7.5 you should set this global variable in order for history to work.
 ```bash
 SET GLOBAL sql_mode=(SELECT REPLACE(@@sql_mode,'ONLY_FULL_GROUP_BY',''));
 ```